 Impact Level High

-Specialties Affected Anesthesiology, orthopedic surgery, general surgery, urology, cardiac surgery, plastic surgery, pain management
+Specialties Affected Anesthesiology, orthopedic surgery, urology, general surgery, cardiac surgery, breast reconstruction, colorectal surgery, pediatric urology

-Aetna Bupivacaine Liposome (Exparel) Coverage Criteria and Medical Necessity Requirements 2026
+Aetna Bupivacaine Liposome Coverage Criteria and Medical Necessity Requirements 2026

 #Covered Indication

-1Single-dose infiltration for postsurgical local analgesia — covered in members 6 years and older
+1Single-dose infiltration for postsurgical local analgesia — covered for members age 6 and older.
+This is the broadest indication and the most commonly billed use.

 + 1 more indications